Borroot/dotfiles/.local/bin/cron/README.md

 	/home/borroot/.local/bin/cron/cronenv 'script args'

 This ensures that notifications will display and that environmental variables will work.
-To give a complete example consider the following.
+A complete example is shown below.

 	0 9 * * * /home/borroot/.local/bin/cron/cronenv 'check-repos all'